πΊοΈ Overview

 π€ Autonomy

-In the context of ASPECT, βautonomyβ characterizes a technologyβs level of human-machine teaming and describes the adaptive bi-directional team interaction among humans and machines that augments human capabilities for improved outcomes.
+In the context of ASPECT, βautonomyβ characterizes a technologyβs level of human-machine teaming and describes the adaptive, bi-directional interaction among humans and machines that augments human capabilities for improved outcomes.
 This attribute builds on prior work by the Society of Automotive Engineersβ six levels of driving automation and expands on ISO definitions to partition technology into distinct and employable categories.

 Tip